AllLiver/Froggi/README.md

  - teams (folder): this folder contains the images, names, and jersey colors of all team presets you set
  - login (folder): this folder is not for manual editing and contains login information
  - config.cfg (file): this file is where you can set the address the server listens on and the background color of the overlay page in RGB format
- - If using precompiled Windows build, it is crucial that quick edit mode is turned off on Command Prompt

 When logging into the web interface for the first time you will be prompted to create a login for the web interface.
 After creating a login simply sign in, upload team presets, and start streaming!